-The map should be laid out to orient north arrow shall point up to the top or right edge of the sheet. and \in each sheet must have a north arrow.
+The north arrow shall point up the sheet, unless a different orientation is more appropriate in a particular case, and each sheet must have a north arrow.

 (6) Letter Size

 The lettering must be a minimum of 1/8" in size.